DarkGuy10/Dode/README.md

-# Snakes
+# Dodge
-A simple snakes game written in JS using Electron.
+A simple dodge game written in JS using Electron.